Bayview Bog Project

 History of the Bog

-Cape Cod Hospital bought the bog in the 1980s with plans of building a new hospital on the property, but the project never got off the ground.
+Cape Cod Hospital bought the bog property in the 1980s with plans of building a new hospital on the site, but the project never got off the ground.
 CCH then turned in another direction.
-They decided to put the bog back in operation and hired professionals to evaluate the bog.
+They decided to put the bogs back in operation and hired professionals to evaluate the land.
 It was determined there was enough healthy vegetation to make a restoration possible.
 CCH crew went to work and were well on their way to putting the bog back into operation.
-But in the early 1990s, the Environmental Protection Agency declared the bog “wetlands in perpetuity.”
+But in the early 1990s, the Environmental Protection Agency declared the bogs “wetlands in perpetuity.”

 In the years since, the area has become overgrown with invasive vegetation that has prevented public use and attracted unwanted activity.